Charles Dibdin: War songs and later years

 Dibdin still provided texts for operas, including The Cabinet, which was presented at Covent Garden in February 1803 with John Braham, Nancy Storace and Charles Incledon, and in December The British Fleet in 1342.
 At least two further operas appeared: Broken Gold was a farce in two acts on the occasion of Lord Nelson's victory and death, produced at Drury Lane with John Bannister in 1806, which was 'damned on the first night, and never published'.
 His last production, The Round Robin, was first acted at the Haymarket in June 1811.
 This incorporated his highly successful song 'The standing toast,' which had been written some time before.

 During this period, in 1805, he sold Sans Souci and opened a music shop in the Strand (opposite the Lyceum), but the venture was a failure and he was declared bankrupt.
 He retired from public life in 1805, disposing of his stock (including the copyright of 360 songs) to a firm in Oxford Street for £1,800, with £100 a year for the next three years in consideration of whatever songs he might write.
-He took up residence in Camden Town, where he suffered a paralytic stroke in 1813 after which the government granted him a pension of £200.
+He took up residence in Arlington Road in Camden Town, where he suffered a paralytic stroke in 1813 after which the government granted him a pension of £200.
 In 1810 a subscription dinner and concert was held for his benefit.
 This raised £640, of which £560 was invested in long annuities for himself and his family.
 He died on 25 July 1814 in comparative poverty, and was buried in St Martin's churchyard there.
 His widow placed a stone over his grave inscribed with a quatrain from "Tom Bowling".

-Dibdin's families and other writings

-Dibdin had married early in life, but deserted his first wife and left her destitute.
-He then formed an illicit connection with Harriett Pitt (stage name Mrs. Davenet), a chorus-singer at Covent Garden Theatre, and had some children by her.
-In time he deserted Harriet Pitt in favour of Miss Ann Wyld, with whom he remained and had several further children during his wife's lifetime, and finally married Wyld when his first wife died.
-She and only one daughter of that union survived him.
-His two sons Charles and Thomas John Dibdin (sons of Harriet Pitt), whose works are often confused with those of their father, were also popular dramatists in their day.
-Thomas Frognall Dibdin was the son of Dibdin's brother, Thomas Dibdin.
+Other writings

 Besides his Musical Tour through England (1788), his Professional Life, an autobiography published in 4 volumes in 1803, a Complete History of the British Stage (5 vols, 1795), Observations on a Tour through England and Scotland (2 vols, 1803) and several smaller works, he wrote upwards of 1400 songs and about thirty dramatic pieces.
 He also wrote the following novels: The Devil (2 vols, 1785); Hannah Hewitt (3 vols, 1792); The Younger Brother (3 vols, 1793) and Henry Hooka (3 vols, 1806).
 An edition of his songs by G. Hogarth (1843) contains a memoir of his life.